lemon-squeezy/high-cuisine/README.md

 As an admin I would like to do all of the above plus:
 - [x] Be able to access, edit and delete ALL recipes from admin profile

+### Design
+Main inspiration for the main page comes from Meatblog site.
+After talking to a chronically ill friend, I decided on a cannabis-based recipe website.

+Since the color green is associated with cannabis, it was easy to decide on a color scheme.
+All elements except the delete buttons are displayed in a uniform green.
+The logo and favicon were designed with Adobe Illustrator.
+It includes a cannabis leaf and a chef's hat.
+I kept the default font-style of Materialize because it provides a good readability and looks modern.

+#### Research
+There are tons of recipe websites out there.
+However, most of them are packed with too much information.
+Most cannabis recipe sites didn't specialize in this.
+They only contained links to individual recipes with cannabis.

+#### Wireframes
+Using the user stories above, I put together the wireframes using Balsamiq.
+The wireframes covered desktop, tablet and mobile formats.
+Due to the navigation items changing depending on whether a user is signed in or not, a number of additional wireframes were needed to be created to show the difference.
+For example, when a user is not signed in to the site, they cannot view the ‘Add Recipe’ page and can see buttons in the main navigation for Register and Sign In.
+When a user has registered/signed into the site, these buttons are hidden and ‘Sign Out’ becomes visible, as does ‘Add a Recipe'.